User Avatar

 Stylo

-I got this question right not because I felt good about (D) but because all others felt so much worse, and I think that's how you should approach this question instead of trying to justify the "1920s and 1930s" part.
+I got this question right not because I felt good about (D) but because all others felt so much worse, and I think that's how you should approach this instead of going through mental gymnastics to justify the "1920s and 1930s" part.
 Where does the "1920s and 1930s" in (D) come from?
-All the justification attempted in the comments below seem tenuous at best from my standpoint, and you just have to go with (D) here on the basis that others are evidently, obviously wrong.
+All the justification attempted in the comments below seem tenuous, and you just have to go with (D) here on the basis that others are evidently, obviously wrong.

 This period is not mentioned in the passage anywhere, and the fact that Ormes's comic strip that featured prominent black musicians was published in 1937-38 doesn't automatically mean that African American artists enjoyed great success and recognition in that decade and the one preceding it.
 For all we know, it could have been a nostalgic love letter to times two or more decades before that or whatever.